 Community matters is a new series where using my experience with a range of atheist, humanist, secularist and other community groups, I will be considering the challenges and opportunities facing AHS+ groups in a post-pandemic world.
 The series will feature practical advice and strategic analysis for anyone who wants to run, revive, reform, or start a new, AHS+ group.
 Other groups in this space may offer specific advice for local groups following their own approach.
 If you want an atheist activist group, a humanist community, a secularist campaign or a skeptics in the pup meetup, you may find additional advice.
 I’ll be using the umbrella term AHS+, or nonreligious where appropriate, for any community group organised around an atheist, humanist, secularist or similar (e.g., freethought or skeptic) belief or identity.

 The collapse of religious adherence and broad secularisation represent perhaps the biggest demographic and social change in the UK’s recent history.
-It is also a change that government, public services, and our community sector has largely failed to respond to.
+It is also a change that government, public services, and our community sector have largely failed to respond to.
 The only comparable demographic change is our post-war transition to an undeniably multicultural nation.

 Meeting the needs of the nonreligious (when looking at demographic data, I am forced to use nonreligious as a proxy for AHS+ identities), and indeed of all communities, in an increasingly secularised society, experiencing a loneliness epidemic, and where many institutions of shared culture and belonging have declined, is a challenge we all should grapple with.

 Most nonreligious communities are passively rather than actively secular: a political party, knitting group, book club or park run fulfils many of our social needs.
 We have no shortage of online groups for people wishing to explore and connect with AHS+ ideas, but how many real-world communities do we need?